Narragansett Park (1867–1924): Automobile racing

 On September 7, 1896, the first organized oval track race held in the United States took place at Narragansett Park as part of that year's state fair.
 Four of the seven cars were able to run at the required average speed of 15 mph.
 The race winner was a Riker from Brooklyn, which completed five laps on the one-mile track in 15 minutes, 13/4 seconds.
 Second was the entry from the Electric Carriage & Wagon Company, and third was a Duryea.
 In 1907 the track was resurfaced with clay.
 Automobile races were held sporadically at the park until 1914, when Perkins closed it for renovations.

 In 1914, Perkins converted the former harness park into Narragansett Park Speedway.
 The track was paved with asphalt and graded.
 The curves were graded at 27.5% and widened from 80 feet to 125 feet.
 A 9-foot concrete retaining wall was built on the outside of curves to keep cars from running off.
 A pit lane was constructed on the inside of the track.
 The grandstand was remodeled and bleachers were constructed to bring the total capacity to 10,000.

 The opening meeting was held on September 18, 1915.
 The feature race was won by Eddie Rickenbacker in a Prest-O-Lite Maxwell.
 In 1916, the speedway was purchased by Paul Castiglioni, Antonio Capelli, and Fred Suter.
 Narragansett returned to the AAA Championship Car schedule in 1917.
 Tommy Milton won the 100-mile and 25-mile races and Ralph Mulford won the five mile race.

 The final race occurred on August 5, 1923, and was won by Ira Vail.
-12,000 people attended the race but there was a lack of seats due to grandstand and all of the five bleachers having been deemed unsafe for use.
+12,000 people attended the race but there was a lack of seats due to the grandstand and all of the five bleachers having been deemed unsafe for use.
 A month earlier, track ownership had come under fire for leasing the property to group of Roma for use as an encampment.

 On April 14, 1924, a grass fire caused $20,000 to the track's buildings.
 The following year Narragansett Park was sold to a developer, who demolished remaining buildings to make way for a residential neighborhood.
 The streets in the new neighborhood were named after cars that competed in the park's last races.
 In 1928, an athletic field was constructed on part of the property.
 In 1938 the field was turned into Cranston Stadium.

 In 1934, a new horse track opened in Pawtucket, Rhode Island using the name Narragansett Park.